Eleuthur/odin-recipes/README.md

 Recipes project from Odin HTML section.

+Creation of HTML boilerplate.
+Use of ordered and unordered lists
-Creation of HTML boilerplate and links to other pages
+Add links and images to pages

+Practice use of git from the terminal